enonic/old-xp-doc/doc/developer/my-first-app/initialize-project.rst

 .. tip::

-  Only basic characters (a-z, 0-9 and .) should be used for application names, and the name must be globally unique.
-We recommend following standard Java package naming conventions such as com.mycompany.myapp - but it's all up to you.
+  Only basic characters (a-z, 0-9 and .) must be used for application names, and the name must be globally unique.
+We recommend following standard Java package naming conventions such as com.mycompany.myapp.

 Your project folder will now be filled with the standard folder structure for developing an app.
-Gradle build scripts were also created (see :ref:`building`).